CMSgov/bcda-static-site/src/_pages/v3/filter-claims-data-v3.md

 ### Using _typeFilter

-Currently, _typeFilter supports queries using the `_tag`, `outcome`, and `service-type` search parameters for the ExplanationOfBenefit resource:
+Currently, _typeFilter supports queries using the `_tag`, `outcome`, and `service-date` search parameters for the ExplanationOfBenefit resource:

 * **_tag:**  filters the export based on the `meta.tag` element.
 Pass a full token as `<system>|<code>`.
   * Supported codes in the `https://bluebutton.cms.gov/fhir/CodeSystem/System-Type` system are: